CIF (TV series)

-CIF is an Indian police procedural television series currently aired on Dangal TV.
+CIF is an Indian police procedural television series which was aired on Dangal TV.
 The series stars Aditya Srivastava as Inspector Ashfaq Ali Khan and Dayanand Shetty as Inspector Hanuman Pandey.
 The location of the series is set in Lucknow, Uttar Pradesh, India.

+Although the show is unrelated to the popular Indian police procedural CID, which ended shortly before the start of CIF, many lead actors of the show appear in it.

 Plot

 A team of investigators examine criminal cases and strive to bring criminals to justice.